-On the eve of 2002, dispassionate people’s organization ‘Citizens for Fair Elections (CFE) was formed, through initiative taken by a group of aware citizens of the country targeting establishment of government of the blond people through fair and acceptable election.
-Later on, a new name ‘SHUJAN’ is given to ‘Citizens for Fair Elections (CFE)’ on 21 December, 2003 with a view not to define its activities in election but also to extend its activities.
+On the eve of 2002, the non-partisan organization Citizens for Fair Elections (CFE) was formed through initiatives taken by a group of aware citizens targeting the establishment of good governance through fair and acceptable elections.
+Later on, a new name “SHUJAN” was given to Citizens for Fair Elections (CFE) on 21 December 2003, with the aim to not solely define its activities in elections but rather extend its practices.

-The convention was inaugurated graciously with the national anthem at 10.00 am.
-SHUJAN president M Hafiz Uddin Khan presided over the convention while central coordinator Dilip Kumar Sarker moderated the convention.
-Dr. Akbar Ali Khan, ex-adviser of caretaker government, Abu Hena and Dr. ATM Shamsul Huda, ex-chief election commissioner, Emaz Uddin Ahmed, ex-vice-chancellor, University of Dhaka, Mahbubur Rahman, president, international chambers of commerce, prominent politician Dr. Enam Ahmed Chowdhury, Asif Nazrul and Robayet Ferdous, University of Dhaka, TV presenter Ashfaqu Kayser, and Barrister Jyotirmoy Barua presented in the convention as guests.
+After its establishment in 2003, the first National Convention of SHUJAN was celebrated in 2006.
+In keeping with this continuation, the fifth National Convention of SHUJAN was celebrated with a hope to establish movements for good governance in Bangladesh through oaths taken on 27 December 2014 at the Institute of Diploma Engineers-Bangladesh multipurpose conference hall.
+About 800 receptive and organized SHUJAN representatives from all over the country participated in the convention.
+The convention was graciously inaugurated with the national anthem.
+SHUJAN president M. Hafiz Uddin Khan presided over the convention, while central coordinator Dilip Kumar Sarker moderated the convention.
+Dr. Akbar Ali Khan, ex-adviser of caretaker government, Abu Hena and Dr. A.T.M.
+Shamsul Huda, ex-chief election commissioner, Emaz Uddin Ahmed, ex-vice-chancellor of the University of Dhaka, Mahbubur Rahman, president of International Chambers of Commerce, prominent politician Dr. Enam Ahmed Chowdhury, Asif Nazrul and Robayet Ferdous, University of Dhaka, TV presenter Ashfaqu Kayser, and Barrister Jyotirmoy Barua, presented in the convention as guests.

-ASM Shajahan, ex-adviser and vice president of caretaker government respectively, Ali Imam Majumder, ex-cabinet secretary and executive member, SHUJAN, Sayed Abul Maksud, Jaforullah Chowdhury, Engineer Musba Alim, Professor Nazma Hasin, and Dr. Jalal Uddin, executive members of SHUJAN participated in the convention.
+A.S.M.
+Shajahan, ex-adviser and vice president of caretaker government respectively, Ali Imam Majumder, ex-cabinet secretary and executive member, SHUJAN, Sayed Abul Maksud, Jaforullah Chowdhury, Engineer Musba Alim, Professor Nazma Hasin, and Dr. Jalal Uddin, executive members of SHUJAN participated in the convention.

-An intolerant democracy is prevailing in Bangladesh and through its modus operandi democracy’s actual characteristics are eroded, former adviser to a caretaker government Dr. Akbar Ali Khan told.
+“An intolerant democracy is prevailing in Bangladesh and through its modus operandi, democracy’s actual characteristics are eroded, former adviser to a caretaker government,” Dr. Akbar Ali Khan declared.

-Democracy in Bangladesh is weakening despite the democratic movements of the last three or four decades alongside other mass movements, elections and change in governments, he said.
-There are many derailments, including in constitutional bodies which are witnessing decay.
-For instance, power is concentrated at the core and the parliament was losing power, he said.
-Stressing that democracy cannot be ensured only by replacing one ruling party with another, he pointed out that in the country’s electoral system, a party which got only 40 percent of votes can have 60 percent of the seats in parliament.
-“153 persons got seats in parliament without any votes being cast in their favour…After assuming power through elections, political parties think they can do whatever they want,” he said.
-Hartals would become redundant if the country had a system of holding referendums on issues of national interest, he told.
-For example, whether voters want a caretaker government during elections could be ascertained through holding a referendum, he said, adding that whether a caretaker government was needed was an issue of the voters, not the political parties.
+“Democracy in Bangladesh is weakening despite the democratic movements of the last three or four decades alongside other mass movements, elections, and changes in governments,” Dr. Khan announced.
+“There are many derailments, including in constitutional bodies which are witnessing decay.
+For instance, power is concentrated at the core and the parliament was losing power,” he said.
+Stressing that democracy cannot be ensured solely by replacing one ruling party with another, Dr. Khan pointed out that in the country’s electoral system a party which received only 40% of votes can have 60% of the seats in parliament.
+“153 persons got seats in parliament without any votes being cast in their favour…After assuming power through elections, political parties think they can do whatever they want,” he lamented.
+“Hartals would become redundant if the country had a system of holding referendums on issues of national interest,” Dr. Khan reported.
+For example, whether voters want a caretaker government during elections could be ascertained through holding a referendum, he opined, adding that whether a caretaker government was needed was an issue for the voters, not the political parties.

-The country is witnessing an elected autocracy in the guise of democracy, said former chief election commissioner ATM Shamsul Huda, adding that the kind of electoral democracy practiced in the country was a reflection of regressive and limited conceptualization of democracy.
-As a result not even the limited scope of practicing democracy in the existing electoral system is utilized.
-Not even the benefits of electoral democracy are achieved in the country as the opposition frequently boycotts the parliament, he said.
-“The 2014 election saw goals scored in an empty field…no party ever benefited from boycotting elections,” said Shamsul.
-Corruption prevails in every facet of the public sector.
-“Services for everything starting from birth certificates to death certificates and anything in between require bribes,” he said, adding that for this poor and low-income people suffered the most.
+“The country is witnessing an elected autocracy in the guise of democracy,” said former chief election commissioner A.T.M.
+Shamsul Huda, adding that the kind of electoral democracy practiced in the country was a reflection of regressive and a limited conceptualization of democracy.
+As a result, not even the limited scope of practicing democracy in the existing electoral system is utilized.
+“Not even the benefits of electoral democracy are achieved in the country as the opposition frequently boycotts the parliament,” he said.
+“The 2014 election saw goals scored in an empty field…no party ever benefited from boycotting elections,” remarked Shamsul.
+“Corruption prevails in every facet of the public sector…Services for everything starting from birth certificates to death certificates and anything in between require bribes,” Huda stated, adding that poor and low-income people suffered the most under this system.

-Former Dhaka University Vice-chancellor Prof Emaz Uddin Ahmed said the people have been passing through a very bad time.
-It is meaningless to think about development without democracy.
+Former Dhaka University Vice-chancellor, Prof Emaz Uddin Ahmed, disclosed that the Bangladeshi people have been living through a very rough experience.
+“It is meaningless to think about development without democracy.”